-- a) the outcomes of both the Geneva (2003) and Tunis (2005) phases of the World Summit on the Information Society; - b) the participation of Palestine in the Regional Radiocommunication Conference (Geneva, 2006), and the acceptance of Palestinian requirements in the digital broadcasting plan, subject to its notifying the ITU Secretary-General that it accepts the rights and commits to observe the obligations arising therefrom; - c) successive developments and changes in the information and communication technology sector under the responsibility of the Palestinian Authority, towards restructuring and liberalization of the sector and competition; - d) that the State of Palestine is a member of the League of Arab States, the Organization of Islamic Cooperation, the Non-Aligned Movement, the Euro-Mediterranean Partnership and the United Nations Educational, Scientific and Cultural Organization (UNESCO); - e) that many, but not all, ITU Member States recognize the State of Palestine, the basic principles in the Preamble to the Constitution, that, pending any further change in the current status of the State of Palestine as observer in ITU, the following shall apply:
+- b) the participation of Palestine in the Regional Radiocommunication Conference (Geneva, 2006), and the acceptance of Palestinian requirements in the digital broadcasting plan, subject to its notifying the ITU Secretary-General that it accepts the rights and commits to observe the obligations arising therefrom; - c) successive developments and changes in the information and communication technology sector under the responsibility of the Palestinian Authority, towards restructuring and liberalization of the sector and competition; - d) that the State of Palestine is a member of the League of Arab States, the Organization of Islamic Cooperation, the Non-Aligned Movement, the Euro-Mediterranean Partnership and the United Nations Educational, Scientific and Cultural Organization (UNESCO); - e) that many, but not all, ITU Member States recognize the State of Palestine, the basic principles in the Preamble to the Constitution, that, pending any further change in the current status of the State of Palestine as observer in ITU, the following shall apply:

-1 the provisions of the Administrative Regulations, and related resolutions and recommendations, shall be applied to the Palestinian Authority in the same manner as they are applied to administrations as defined in No. 1002 of the Constitution, and the General Secretariat and the three Bureaux shall act accordingly, in particular in relation to international access code, call signs and the processing of frequency assignment notifications;
+1 the provisions of the Administrative Regulations, and related resolutions and recommendations, shall be applied to the Palestinian Authority in the same manner as they are applied to administrations as defined in No.1002 of the Constitution, and the General Secretariat and the three Bureaux shall act accordingly, in particular in relation to international access code, call signs and the processing of frequency assignment notifications;

-- 2 the delegation of the State of Palestine shall participate in all ITU conferences, assemblies and meetings, including treaty-making conferences, with the following additional rights: - the right to raise points of order; - the right to submit proposals, except proposals to amend the Constitution, the Convention and the General Rules of conferences, assemblies and meetings of the Union; - the right to participate in debates; - the right to be included on the list of speakers under any agenda item, subject to the provisions of the second indent above; - the right of reply; - the right to attend the heads of delegation meeting; - the right to request the verbatim insertion of any declaration made during the course of the debates; - the right to provide chairmen and vice-chairmen of technical meetings and groups, including study group meetings and subgroup meetings; - 3 the delegation of the State of Palestine shall be seated among the delegations of Member States in the French alphabetical order; - 4 Palestinian operating agencies, scientific or industrial organizations and financial and development institutions dealing with telecommunication matters may apply directly to the Secretary-General to participate in the activities of the Union as Sector Members or Associates, and said requests will be duly acted upon, to coordinate activities of the three Sectors of the Union in accordance with resolves above in order to ensure maximum effectiveness of actions taken by the Union in favour of the State of Palestine and to report progress in these matters to the next session of the Council and the next plenipotentiary conference.
+- 2 the delegation of the State of Palestine shall participate in all ITU conferences, assemblies and meetings, including treaty-making conferences, with the following additional rights: - the right to raise points of order; - the right to submit proposals, except proposals to amend the Constitution, the Convention and the General Rules of conferences, assemblies and meetings of the Union; - the right to participate in debates; - the right to be included on the list of speakers under any agenda item, subject to the provisions of the second indent above; - the right of reply; - the right to attend the heads of delegation meeting; - the right to request the verbatim insertion of any declaration made during the course of the debates; - the right to provide chairmen and vice-chairmen of technical meetings and groups, including study group meetings and subgroup meetings; - 3 the Palestinian delegation shall be seated among the delegations of Member States in the French alphabetical order; - 4 Palestinian operating agencies, scientific or industrial organizations and financial and development institutions dealing with telecommunication matters may apply directly to the Secretary-General to participate in the activities of the Union as Sector Members or Associates, and said requests will be duly acted upon,

-1 to ensure the implementation of this resolution and all other resolutions adopted by plenipotentiary conferences on Palestine, particularly decisions relating to international access code and processing of frequency assignment notifications, and to report periodically to the ITU Council on progress in these matters;
+- 1 to ensure the implementation of this resolution and all other resolutions adopted by plenipotentiary conferences on Palestine, particularly decisions relating to international access code and processing of frequency assignment notifications, and to report periodically to the ITU Council on progress in these matters; - 2 to coordinate activities of the three Sectors of the Union in accordance with resolves above in order to ensure maximum effectiveness of actions taken by the Union in favour of the State of Palestine and to report progress in these matters to the next session of the Council and the next plenipotentiary conference.

-(Minneapolis, 1998) - (Rev. Antalya, 2006) - (Rev. Guadalajara, 2010) - (Rev. Busan, 2014) - (Rev. Dubai, 2018)
+(Minneapolis, 1998) - (Rev. Antalya, 2006) - (Rev. Guadalajara, 2010) - (Rev. Busan, 2014)